 - Learn as much as you can about miscarriage, stillbirth or neonatal death from your healthcare providers and from books and other materials addressing emotional, physical and sexual reactions.
 HAND offers resource suggestions for materials on both general and specialized topics.

 - Participate in a support group for pregnancy loss and infant death.
-Click here for HAND of the Bay Area support group meetings in San Francisco, San Mateo, Santa Cruz and San Rafael.
+Click here for HAND of the Bay Area support group meetings in the North Bay (Marin/Sonoma), San Francisco, San Mateo, Santa Clara and Santa Cruz.

 - Click to download Bay Area Pregnancy Loss and Infant Death Support Groups.

 - Click here for information on obtaining Certified Copies of Fetal Death & Still Birth Records from the California Department of Public Health.